bruno-li/arcade-game/README.md

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

-#Controls
+# Controls
 You can choose to use the arrow keys or keyboard to move the character.

--left: ← or A to move left.
+* left: ← or A to move left.
--right: → or D to move right.
+* right: → or D to move right.
--up: ↑ or W to move up.
+* up: ↑ or W to move up.
--down:  ↓ or S to move down.
+* down:  ↓ or S to move down.

-#Reources
+# Reources
  https://www.webdesignerdepot.com/2012/10/creating-a-modal-window-with-html5-and-css3/
  https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection
  https://classroom.udacity.com/courses/ud015/lessons/2593668699/concepts/26033786850923